-After blockchain took the world of cryptocurrencies by storm, it seems the new goal is to conquer the “Internet of Things” world.
-However, it faces challenges where its potential may become its own enemy.
+After blockchain took the world of cryptocurrencies by storm, it seems that the new goal is to conquer the “Internet of Things” world.
+However, it faces challenges whereby its potential may become its own enemy.

 Targeting the IoT world comes with no surprise due to its common features with the cryptocurrencies case: IoT devices play the role of users, whereas, data exchanges are equivalent to money transactions.
-Besides, it’s important to keep in mind that security has always been a great weakness in the IoT environment and that’s why it is such a good field for the almighty (and very secure) blockchain to make its appearance.
+Besides, it is important to keep in mind that security has always been a great weakness in the IoT environment and that is why it is such a good field for the almighty (and very secure) blockchain to make its appearance.

-Immutable: Every transaction is written on that ledger, where, it’s only possible to write, but never erase.
-This can be a challenge when we talk about memory limited devices
+Immutable: Every transaction is written on a ledger, where, it is only possible to write, but never erase.
+This can be a challenge when we talk about memory-limited devices.

 - There could be a heavy use of the CPU to make all the processing that blockchain requires.

 But then, is it really possible to use blockchain in an IoT deployment?